Calm down, refresh, and focus with this little tool. A Hackaday Prize Finalist!

 I then decided to switch back to CR2032 batteries because they can sustain a much higher current draw, and have almost 8 times greater capacity than a CR1220.
-It also turns out that the smaller design isn't that much better because it is harder to hold.
+I found the smaller design to be harder to hold.

 Figure 4.
 BreatheDot v1.0